Linear-time logics -- a coalgebraic perspective

-\begin{asm} We assume that $\sqsubseteq$ is an $\omega$-chain cocomplete as well as an $\omega^\op$-chain complete partial order that has the unit $1$ of $\bullet$ as top element.
-Moreover, we assume that both $+$ and $\bullet$ preserve the colimits of $\omega$-chains, respectively the limits of $\omega^\op$-chains, in each argument. \end{asm}
+\begin{asm} We assume that $(S,\sqsubseteq)$ is a complete lattice, with the unit $1$ of $\bullet$ as top element.
+Moreover, we assume that both $+$ and $\bullet$ preserve joins of increasing countable chains, respectively meets of decreasing countable chains, in each argument. \end{asm}